anseki/readline-sync/README.md

 numFloat = readlineSync.questionFloat([query[, options]])
 ```

-Display a `query` to the user if it's specified, and then accept only an input that can be interpreted as a floating-point number, and then return the number (not string) after an Enter key was pressed.
+Display a `query` to the user if it's specified, and then accept only an input that can be interpreted as a floating-point number, and then return the number (not string) after the Enter key was pressed.
 This parses the input as much as possible by `parseFloat()`.
 For example, it interprets `'   3.14   '`, `'003.1400'`, `'314e-2'` and `'3.14PI'` as `3.14`.

 The `query` is handled the same as that of the [`question`](#basic_methods-question) method.